revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <blockquote>

 - TypeScript cannot be run or understood in any browser.
-- TypeScript need to be compiled (transplied) to JavaScript which any browser can understand.
+- TypeScript needs to be compiled (translated) to JavaScript which any browser can understand.

 </blockquote>
 </details>